 Design and consultation

-We create a proposed design for the traffic order and then consult with local councillors and parish councils, the emergency services, local public transport operators and sometimes other institutions such as The Freight Transport Association.
+We create a proposed design for the traffic order and then consult with local councillors and parish councils.
+We also consult with emergency services, local public transport companies and sometimes others such as The Freight Transport Association.
 Changes to the proposals can be made if needed to reflect the views.

 We’ll usually display a notice at least 21 days from the start of the proposal.
-You can find these in the local paper, notices on street lighting columns on the affected roads and you can also look online at our public notices.
+You can find these in the local paper or online at our public notices.
+We also display notices on street lighting columns on the affected roads.

-Objections to the proposals and comments of support must be made in writing to the address or email address on the notice during the advertising period.
+Objections to the proposals and comments of support must be made in writing.
+You can use the address or email address on the notice during the advertising period.

-We’ll write to anyone who objects to give them the full explanation of the proposals and give them the opportunity to withdraw their objections.
+We’ll write to anyone who objects to give them the full details of the proposals.
+This also gives them the option to withdraw their objections.

-If objections are not withdrawn then an officer decision report is sent to cabinet showing the proposals and the objections and giving recommendations to be considered.
+If objections are not withdrawn then an officer decision report is sent to cabinet.
+This shows the proposals, the objections and gives things to consider.
 When looking at the objections cabinet must decide whether to:

 - allow the scheme to go ahead as advertised